2KAbhishek/gogeo/README.md

 ## ✨ Features

+- Find coordinates from address and vice versa
 - CRUD Operations on Locations
 - Search support for existing locations
 - Easily locate places close to each other